Olarachy/LITA_Class_Documentation-/README.md

 SQL clauses https://www.youtube.com/live/n5SG2POhvrU?si=whq4C3q0ZJOib0qS

 SQL, or Structured Query Language, is a standardized language used to interact with databases.
 It allows users to query, manipulate, and manage data stored in relational databases like MySQL, PostgreSQL, and SQL Server.
 SQL enables users to create tables, insert, update, and delete data, and retrieve information using SELECT queries.
 Complex data analysis can be performed using SQL commands like JOIN to combine data from multiple tables, GROUP BY for summarizing data, and ORDER BY for sorting results.
 SQL's ability to handle large volumes of data makes it indispensable in data analysis, business intelligence, and backend development.
 By understanding SQL, professionals can efficiently manage and interpret data, making it a crucial skill for anyone working in data-related fields.
+SQL Commands:

+SQL (Structured Query Language) commands are categorized based on their functionality:

+DDL (Data Definition Language): Used to define and manage database structures.
+Examples include:

+CREATE: Creates a new table, database, view, etc.

+ALTER: Modifies an existing database structure.

+DROP: Deletes tables, views, or databases.

+DML (Data Manipulation Language): Used to manipulate data within the database.
+Examples include:

+SELECT: Retrieves data from a database.

+INSERT: Adds new data to a table.

+UPDATE: Modifies existing data in a table.

+DELETE: Removes data from a table.

+DCL (Data Control Language): Used to control access to data.
+Examples include:

+GRANT: Grants access to users.

+REVOKE: Removes access rights from users.

+TCL (Transaction Control Language): Manages transactions.
+Examples include:

+COMMIT: Saves transactions.

+ROLLBACK: Reverts changes made by transactions.

+2. SQL Data Types:

+SQL data types define the kind of data that can be stored in a column:

+Numeric Types:

+INT: Integer values.

+DECIMAL/NUMERIC: Exact numeric values with fixed precision.

+FLOAT: Approximate floating-point numbers.

+Character Types:

+VARCHAR: Variable-length string.

+CHAR: Fixed-length string.

+TEXT: Large text data.

+Date/Time Types:

+DATE: Date values (YYYY-MM-DD).

+TIMESTAMP: Date and time values.

+Boolean:

+BOOLEAN: Represents TRUE or FALSE values.

+3. SQL Alias:

+An alias is a temporary name given to a table or column for readability or simplification.

+Column Alias: Assigns a new name to a column in the result set.

+SELECT name AS employee_name FROM employees;

+Table Alias: Assigns a temporary name to a table, useful in complex queries, especially with joins.

+SELECT e.name, d.name FROM employees AS e JOIN departments AS d ON e.dept_id = d.id;

+4. SQL View:

+A view is a virtual table based on the result set of an SQL query.
+It doesn't store data but presents data from one or more tables in a specific way.

+Creating a View:

+CREATE VIEW employee_view AS
+SELECT name, salary FROM employees WHERE department = 'HR';

+Benefits of Views:

+Simplifies complex queries.

+Enhances security by restricting access to specific columns or rows.

+Provides a way to represent data in different forms without altering the underlying tables.

 ```SQL
 SELECT * FROM TABLE 1